-The land is small triangular piece of land with evidence of historical 'ridge and furrow farming' still visible.
-It is now much used by ramblers and dog walkers and gives access from the village via West End to the rights of way network which extends across open fields to Bedgrove as well as informal access to the playing fields and village hall thereby negating the need to walk along the busy Main Street.
+The land is a small triangular piece of land with evidence of historical 'ridge and furrow farming' still visible.
+It is now much used by ramblers and dog walkers and gives access from the village via West End to the rights of way network which extends across open fields to Bedgrove.
+It is also used informal access to the playing fields and village hall thereby negating the need to walk along the busy Main Street.